Support Graduate Studies this Give Day!

 Graduate Student Fellowship Fund

-Gifts to the Guardian Professions Program help former foster youth gain admission to advanced degree programs.
-Assistance includes advice and coaching on programs and career direction, preparation-travel and tests, and continued mentoring throughout their graduate program.
-Thanks to the support of donors, 85% of Guardian Professions Program scholars who apply to graduate school are accepted into a graduate program.
+The Guardian Professions Program strives to help former foster youth gain admission to advanced degree programs that will allow them to succeed in their desired career path.
+With your generous donations we are able to provide advice and coaching to these students on programs and career direction, preparation-travel and tests, and further mentoring throughout their time in the graduate program.
+Give today for the Guardian Professions Program to create a brighter future for these scholars!